richpauly13/easy/README.md

 ### Lightweight

-Developers can use only the components needed for a particular project.
+Developers can use all components or only the components needed for a particular project.
 This is done through module imports.

 ## Installation